chaos-polymtl/lethe/doc/source/examples/multiphysics/bubble-detachment-shear-flow/bubble-detachment-shear-flow.rst

 |                                                                                                                   |
 +-------------------------------------------------------------------------------------------------------------------+

 The quantity of interest of this problem is the detachment time :math:`t_\text{det}`.
-It is defined as the last time where the number of closed contour of the phase order field is equal to 1.
+It is defined as the last time where the number of closed contour defined by a phase order field :math:`\phi=0` (indicating a liquid-gas interface) is equal to 1.
 From this, we derive the detachment volume :math:`V_\text{det}`, which is the bubble volume at :math:`t_\text{det}`.
 We perform numerous simulations by changing the shear rate and compute the detachment times and volumes using the python scripts provided.
 Those results are then compared to the results from Mirsandi *et al.* [#mirsandi2020]_
 Below, all the parameters are set for a simulation whose shear rate is :math:`S = 450 \ \text{s}^{-1}`.
-Detailed instructions on how to generate the parameters files automatically are given in the **Running the Simulation** section of this example.
+Detailed instructions on how to generate the parameters files automatically for the parametric sweep are given in the **Running the Simulation** section of this example.

 -----------------
 Parameter File